 Depending on the emergency, students will be expected to act in accordance with instructions communicated by Campus Living and University Police staff.
 Instructions include but are not limited to the following:

 In the event an evacuation is necessary, immediately proceed to the nearest exit door and leave the building.
 Assemble in an area designated by Campus Living staff or University Police.
 If no Campus Living staff member is in the immediate area, go the nearest open grass area or parking lot.
 Evacuation/fire drills will be conducted throughout the academic year.

-For any medical emergency or serious injury, contact both the University Police at 716-645-2222 and a Campus Living staff member.
+For any medical emergency, including serious injury, contact both the University Police at 716-645-2222 and a Campus Living staff member.
 You should inform University Police of the nature of the problem.
 If you feel the situation is critical and an ambulance should be called immediately, tell University Police.
-Be sure to identify yourself and the exact location of the emergency.
-Arrange for someone to meet the police when they arrive, if possible.
+Be sure to identify yourself and the exact location of the emergency and arrange for someone to meet the police when they arrive.

-Where there is an immediate concern of harm to a student or those around the student (e.g. the student has inflicted injury to self or others, has ingested a substance of potential harm, is not fully conscious), call University Police immediately (716-645-2222).
+Where there is an immediate concern that someone poses a risk of harm to themselves or others, call University Police immediately (716-645-2222).
 Notify an RA, CA, or other Campus Living staff member as soon as possible.

 Campus residences have both passive and active fire protection systems to protect residents in the event of a fire.